airr-community/airr-standards/docs/datarep/metadata.rst

 composite object, which can be easily accessed by computer programs for data entry, analysis and visualization.

-A ``Repertoire`` is specific to a single subject otherwise it can consist of any number of samples (which can be processed in different ways), any number of raw sequence files, and any number of rearrangements.
+A ``Repertoire`` is specific to a single subject and, ideally, to a specific sample, with any number of raw sequence files, and any number of rearrangements.
 It can also consist of any number of data processing metadata objects that describe the processing of raw sequence files into ``Rearrangements``.

-Typically, a ``Repertoire`` corresponds to the biological concept of the immune repertoire for that single subject which the researcher experimentally measures and computationally analyzes.
-However, researchers can have different interpretations about what constitutes the biological immune repertoire; therefore, the ``Repertoire`` schema attempts to be flexible and broadly useful for all AIRR-seq studies.
+Typically, a ``Repertoire`` corresponds to the biological concept of the immune repertoire which the researcher experimentally measures and computationally analyzes.
+However, researchers can have different interpretations about what constitutes the biological immune repertoire;

-Another researcher can take the same raw sequencing data and associated metadata and create their own ``Repertoire`` that is different from the original researcher's.
-A common example is to define a repertoire that is a subset such as "productive rearrangements for IGHV4" whereas the original researcher defined a more generic "B cell repertoire".
-This new ``Repertoire`` would have much of the same metadata as the original ``Repertoire``, except associated with a different study, and with additional information in the data processing metadata that describes how the rearrangements were filtered down to just the "productive rearrangements for IGHV4".
-Likewise, another researcher may get access to the original biosample material and perform their own sample processing and sequencing, which also would be a new ``Repertoire``.
-That new ``Repertoire`` could combine samples from the original researcher's ``Repertoire`` with the new sample data as a large dataset for the subject.
+therefore, the ``Repertoire`` schema attempts to be flexible and broadly useful for all AIRR-seq studies.

 Multiple Data Processing on a Repertoire
 --------------------------------------------------------------------------------